10 new COVID-19 cases in Southeast Idaho - Local News 8

 SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has 10 new confirmed cases of COVID-19.

-There are two in Bannock County, six in Bingham County, one in Caribou County and one in Franklin County.
+There are two new cases in Bannock County, seven in Bingham County and one in Oneida County.

+- The patient is a male in his 80s from Bannock County.
+He is recovering at home.
+The case is considered community transmission.

+- The patient is a male in his 70s from Bannock County.
+He is recovering at home.
+The investigation is ongoing.

-- The patient is a female in her 40s from Bannock County.
+- The patient is a female in her 30s from Bingham County.
 She is recovering at home.
-She had contact to a confirmed case.
+The case is considered community transmission.

-- The patient is a male in his 60s from Bannock County.
-He is hospitalized.
-He had contact to a confirmed case.
+- The patient is a female, under the age of 18, from Bingham County.
+She is recovering at home.
+The patient had contact with a confirmed case.

-- The patient is a male in his 50s from Bingham County.
+- The patient is a male in his 30s from Bingham County.
 He is recovering at home.
 The case is considered community transmission.

-- The patient is a female in her 40s from Bingham County.
+- The patient is a female in her 70s from Bingham County.
 She is recovering at home.
 The case is travel related.

-- The patient is a female in her 20s from Bingham County.
-She is recovering at home.
-The case is travel related.

-- The patient is a male in his 50s from Bingham County.
+- The patient is a male in his 70s from Bingham County.
 He is recovering at home.
 The case is travel related.

 - The patient is a male in his 40s from Bingham County.
 He is recovering at home.
-The case is travel related.

-- The patient is a female in her 70s from Bingham County.
-She is recovering at home.
-The case is travel related.

-- The patient is a male in his 50s from Caribou County.
-He is recovering at home.
-He had contact with confirmed case.
+He had contact with a confirmed case.

 Community transmission is defined as illness within a community that lacks connection to travel or other confirmed cases.